-Prior to 2007 economic crisis, lenders palmed off many self-employed people with the now defunct self-cert mortgage.
-It was a guaranteed route to getting a mortgage as a contractor, but you paid the price.
+Before it, lenders’ go-to self-employed product was the now defunct self-cert mortgage.
+It was a guaranteed route to getting a mortgage as a contractor; but, you paid the price.

 Even independent professionals sometimes need Help to Buy

-And there you have it.
 Mortgages for contractors are, in essence, no different.
-High Street lenders will tell you that they are contractor-friendly; in truth, most only offer self-employed mortgages.
+High Street lenders may tell you that they are contractor-friendly, but be en garde.
+In truth, most only offer self-employed mortgages.
 They’re not the same.